Savage 110 BA: Rate of twist

-According to project designer Steve Danneker of Savage Arms, the rate of twist for the .338 Lapua Magnum was chosen to be 1 in 9".
-Most rifles in this calibre use a 1 in 10" twist.
-A 1 in 9" twist allows a bullet to rotate along its center axis at a faster rate than a 1 in 10".
+According to project designer Steve Danneker of Savage Arms, the rate of twist for the .338 Lapua Magnum was chosen to be 229 mm.
+Most rifles in this calibre use a 254 mm twist.
+A 229 mm twist allows a bullet to rotate along its center axis at a faster rate than a 254 mm twist.
 Faster rotation helps stabilize longer bullets at their maximum range.
 This allows new bullet designs such as the all-copper and Very-low-drag bullet (VLD)-style projectile to remain stable through the very long travel distance.
-Most bullets are not designed for the extreme ranges provided the .338 design; thus a 1 in 10" twist is adequate.
+Most bullets are not designed for the extreme ranges provided the .338 design; thus, a 254 mm twist is adequate.

 The rifling rate of twist is: